Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE TOOL-CHAIN

+Cross-Lib provides a full tool-chain to build universal vintage 8-bit games.

+### Cross-Lib components

 Cross-Lib provides:
-- hardware-agnostic APIs for game development;
+- a library with hardware-agnostic APIs for game development;
-- scripts that convert automatically compiler-agnostic graphics assets to different graphics assets formats;
+- scripts that convert automatically compiler-agnostic graphics assets to target-specific graphics assets formats;
-- makefiles that handle the build process
+- makefiles that handle the build process;
-- user-friendly scripts to manage game projects (see the subsequent sections below)
+- user-friendly scripts to manage game projects (see the subsequent sections below).

+### The compilers

 Code written in C with Cross-Lib can be compiled by several diffrent cross-compilers and natively on the PC.